golubajpai/apitest3.6/README.md

-1. install the requirements.txt
-by  using "pip3 install -r requirements.txt"

-2. use package by setup.py
+1. use package by setup.py
-2.1 install virtualenv  and activate them then run setup.py install
+1.1 install virtualenv  and activate them then run setup.py install
 # ApiTestGenerics

 pytest --version   # shows where pytest was imported from